UDAYARAVI29/HR-UDAYARAVI-linkedin-insights-service/README.md

 Containerization: Docker

-# Conclusion This project provides a scalable, efficient, and AI-powered LinkedIn insights microservice with robust scraping, database storage, and API endpoints.
+# CONCLUSION: This project provides a scalable, efficient, and AI-powered LinkedIn insights microservice with robust scraping, database storage, and API endpoints.
 It meets all mandatory requirements and includes bonus features for enhanced performance.

 # Submitted By: HR UDAYARAVI